Quick Answer

 Stage 2: Basic Digital

 Stage 2 businesses have moved some things to a screen but not everything.
 The classic Stage 2 business uses Excel for job tracking, an email template for quotes, a free accounting tool like FreeAgent or Wave for invoices, and WhatsApp to communicate with clients.
+If that sounds familiar, our comparison of WhatsApp and spreadsheets vs job management software breaks down exactly what this approach is costing you.
 It is better than paper, but it is not joined up.

 The key problem at Stage 2 is data duplication.
 You enter a customer's details in three different places: your phone, your spreadsheet, and your accounting app.
 When you raise an invoice, you copy information across manually.
 When a customer rings to ask about their booking, you have to open two or three apps to find the answer.